clairecui-ubc/chungMD/REPORT.md

 ## Methods
+In this section, I briefly introduced the methods I used for data cleaning.
+I also included links to the more detailed steps and external tools in this section.

-### Merge RBSC, DI and EX datasets
+### Get a full list of Chung Collection - by merging RBSC, DI and EX datasets, and check skipped identifiers
 (Detailed steps and more information in "2018-05-17_MergingMethod.docx")

 The original RBSC dataset has 19875 records, and the DI dataset has 19023 records.
 I updated some of the identifiers based on the exhibition items list file.
 After a full join on the two datasets, 19981 records were in the dataset in total.
-Full join will keep all records in both RBSC and DI dataset.
-All columns in both datasets will also be kept and showed in the query.
+The full join method will keep all records in both RBSC and DI dataset.
+All columns in both datasets will also be kept.

-Another 37 records from the Chung Exhibition Room list were also added to the master dataset.
+Another 37 records from the Chung Exhibition Room list were newly added to the master dataset, marked as "EX newly added" in "Notes_Merging_CC"

 After verify the physical records of gaps existing for RBSC and DI datasets, the metadata information of those gaps were copied from DI dataset.

+Some of the identifiers are skipped as I checked the dataset.
+After checked the possible physical locations of those skipped identifiers, some items were found and added to the master dataset.
+Those records were marked as "Draft", which means it requires further description, or "Skipped", which means the item with the identifier was not found in its possible location.

+Table 2 is a detailed list of change in number of records.

 Date|Actions on dataset|Total Before|Change|Total After|Subset Before|Subset after|Notes
 -|-|-|-|-|-|-|-